 New Choice: Nature Valley Granola Thins- 6 g.

 WebMD has an excellent article on “Foods Surprisingly High in Sugar” that everyone should read.

 Among them: pudding cups with 20 grams of sugar, diced pears in light syrup with 17 grams of sugar, instant oatmeal, 14 grams of sugar, etc…

-I believe if we make a few changes, we’ll not only start seeing healthier kids, but kids with less mood swings from sugar consumption.
+I believe if we make a few changes, we’ll not only start seeing healthier kids but kids with fewer mood swings from sugar consumption.
 How many meltdowns could have been avoided if we had just not fed them 60 grams of sugar for breakfast?
 Their little bodies just can’t handle that.
 Even if we don’t see any big behavior changes, it is likely just that our kids have gotten used to the high sugar content, and they might already be addicted to sugar.
 These are just a few things I have found that I hope will be helpful to you, too.

 What other healthy breakfasts for kids can you share?
 What low-sugar snacks do you recommend?